Francis-oa7/alx-system_engineering-devops/0x00-shell_basics/README.md

-The 14-copy_html script copies .html files to the parent directory The 100-lets_move script moves files beginning with uppercase letters into the tmp/u directory The 101-clean_emacs script deletes all files that end with ~
+The 14-copy_html script copies .html files to the parent directory The 100-lets_move script moves files beginning with uppercase letters into the tmp/u directory The 101-clean_emacs script deletes all files that end with ~ The 102-tree script creates multiple directories in one line